jsuryakt/neog-mark13/README.md

 ## @neogcamp

-A website which checks if your birthdate is a palindrome, if not shows the next nearest palindrome.
+A website that checks if your birthdate is a palindrome if not shows the next nearest palindrome.

 <strong>It also shows the number of days you've been alive along with the number of days till your next birthday.</strong>
 Also displays the count of your zindagi in hours, mins, seconds.